upsvensson/Edge-diffraction-Matlab-toolbox/README.md

 ## Running an example

 Inside the folder EDexamples, you find some example script files which execute various simple examples.

+## Documentation

+The file EDtoolbox_manual.pdf gives some details about the EDtoolbox.
+Also, the m-file EDversionhistory displays, in the Matlab command window, some documentation on changes in the toolbox.

+## Version numbering

+A new version number is given whenever some change is made that affects the numerical results, for all or some cases.
+If there are just minor changes, e.g., to what is printed out on the screen, or some internal code improvement, then there will just be a date/time change.

 ## Authors